kogakenji/mqtt-playground/README.md

 Here I put some of my experiments using IoT devices such as raspberry and M5StickC.

+## How to use
+Point your PYTHONPATH to the root project folder, e.g. export PYTHONPATH=/home/pi/workspace/mqtt-playground

 ## Summary

 * cloudmqtt - testing around cloudmqtt